-The Compaq TaskSmart C4000 Model 30 server is best suited for a forward proxy deployment to improve Web browsers' access time, and to reduce upstream network bandwidth requirements.
-By nature, a forward proxy accesses origin Web servers in lieu of the individual client browsers.
+The Compaq TaskSmart C4000 Model 30 server is best suited for a forward proxy deployment to improve web browsers' access time and to reduce upstream network bandwidth requirements.
+A forward proxy accesses origin web servers in lieu of the individual client browsers.

-The Compaq TaskSmart C4000 Model 40 server is best suited for a reverse proxy deployment to accelerate the origin Web servers.
-Because a reverse proxy, by nature, is memory-intensive and is not disk-intensive, 1 Gigabyte of memory and two ATA drives are sufficient for most deployments.
+The Compaq TaskSmart C4000 Model 40 server is best suited for a reverse proxy deployment to accelerate the origin web servers.
+Because a reverse proxy is memory-intensive and is not disk-intensive, 1 Gigabyte of memory and two ATA drives are sufficient for most deployments.